nbari/zunzuncito/docs/tools/HTTPException.rst

     Request-ID: ea6b28ac-a733-482d-a398-16c620ba2b4e
     Content-Type: application/json; charset=UTF-8

-This is because the request URI is missing the path and should be something like::
+This is because the request URI is missing the `path <en/latest/resource/path.html>`_ and should be something like::

     curl -i -X POST http://localhost:8080/delete/foo

 .. note ::

-   If you only pass the HTTP status code to the HTTPExecption, only the response headers will be sent
+   If you only pass the integer `HTTP status code <en/latest/http_status_codes.html>`_ to the HTTPExecption, only the response headers will be sent.

 Body response